Seagate/cortx-monitor/cortx-monitorQuickstartGuide.md

 :page_with_curl:**Notes:**

   - If the https://raw.githubusercontent.com/Seagate/cortx-re/main/scripts/third-party-rpm/install-cortx-prereq.sh?token=APBA7EBWCTPTEOH5PPWFYYTBCN23Y link is not accessible, generate new one.
-  - Visit https://github.com/Seagate/cortx-re/blob/main/scripts/third-party-rpm/install-cortx-prereq.sh and naviagte to RAW > Copy URL > Use the URL for deployment.
+  - Visit https://github.com/Seagate/cortx-re/blob/main/scripts/third-party-rpm/install-cortx-prereq.sh and navigate to RAW > Copy URL > Use the URL for deployment.

       3. Follow these instructions to [install dependencies](https://github.com/Seagate/cortx/blob/main/doc/InstallingDependencies.md) if you are using an external VM.